Bailing out: Life hacks for the outdoorsman

 There is a big difference in how to treat a black bear and a brown bear should you happen upon one while out in nature.
 If you happen to have forgotten or just not brought bear pepper spray, you can still make it away from a bear surprise alive.
 With a brown bear, walk away from the bear very slowly to keep it from chasing you.
 With a black bear, being obnoxious is better, so make a lot of loud noises to shoo it away from you.

-The best and safest thing to do when you could run out of food in nature is to have a plant guide with you when you are hiking or camping.
+The best and safest thing to do when it is possible to run out of food in nature is to have a plant guide with you when you are hiking or camping.
 But the truth is, most people do not have one with them at all times and you could find yourself suddenly in need of immediate food.

 Do not do the test with mushrooms under any circumstance.
 They are just too much trouble.
 The test only works if you have not eaten for 8 to 10 hours, which will probably be the case if you are considering eating unknown plants.

 Break the plant up into its parts (leaves, roots, berries, flowers, etc), because some parts could be toxic while other parts are not.
-First rub the crushed and cut plant part onto your skin, really exposing it to the liquids inside.
+First, rub the crushed and cut plant part onto your skin, really exposing the liquids inside.
 Leave it for another 8 hours.
-Of course some plants, like stinging nettles make your skin itch, but are edible, so this is not foolproof.
+Of course, some plants, like stinging nettles, make your skin itch but are edible, so this is not foolproof.

 You can also use eyeglasses or a clear water bottle to magnify the sun to get a fire going.
 An egg carton, if you have one with you, is also an excellent fire starter, especially when packed with moss or charcoal.
 Just light the edge and watch it go.

 If your flashlight or lantern is short on batteries, you can make a lantern using a soda pop or beer can and a candle.
 You just need to cut open the sides and fold them outward.
 Put your candle inside and watch how the inside of the can reflects the candlelight, giving you extra light when you are out in the woods at night.